-What happens if you outlive your life insurance term?
+What happens at the end of your term life insurance policy?

-All good things come to an end, or so the old adage saying goes, and if you’re nearing the end of your life insurance term, you may be wondering what to do once that final date has passed.
+All good things come to an end, or so the old saying goes, and if you’re nearing the end of your life insurance policy, you may be wondering what to do once that final date has passed.

 Of course, in one sense, the fact you’ve outlived your life insurance is a good thing.
 As with most insurance, the hope is that you’ll never actually have to use it.

-But what happens if you want continued life cover after your policy term’s end date?
+But what happens if you want continued life cover after your policy ends?
 What are your options?
 What are the costs?
 In this article we’ll outline your options.